 Moderate to severe sleep apnea affects millions of Americans, leading to sleep disturbances and restless nights.
 Sleep apnea can cause up to 30 sleep disruptions per hour!
 You’ll have trouble concentrating on tasks, experience forgetfulness, have poor judgment, and may risk high stress levels and depression, as well as other more severe mental health struggles.
 Lack of sleep will change your brain, making it harder to get through the day and increasing your risk of a variety of health concerns.

 If you have sleep apnea, get treated!
 Solid sleep is far more important than you realize, and once you experience the joy of waking up each morning feeling refreshed and ready for the day ahead, you’ll wish you’d treated your sleep apnea sooner.
-The most common treatment for sleep apnea is to use a CPAP machine during sleep.
-It will keep air moving through your lungs, keep your airways open, and allow you to sleep soundly throughout the night getting the rest that you need.
+Oral appliance therapy is one treatment option for sleep apnea, and a great CPAP alternative.
+It will keep your airways open and allow you to sleep soundly throughout the night getting the rest that you need.
 Visit us at Sound Sleep Medical to assess your sleep patterns, find out if you have sleep apnea, and get the treatment you need to get back to sound sleep.